Matching Impatient and Heterogeneous Demand and Supply: A matching policy for a model without holding costs

 Next we consider the asymptotic behavior of the LP-based policy introduced above in the same asymptotic regime as in Section~\ref{sec:Performance Analysis}.
-The number of matches in the $n$th system at a discrete review period is given by an optimal solution to \eqref{LP:MatchingPo} replacing the right-hand sides of the constraints by $Q_j^n(il^n-)$ and $I_k^n(il^n-)$, respectively.
-The next theorem states that the matching policy is asymptotically optimal. \begin{theorem} The LP-based matching policy given by \eqref{LP:MatchingPo} and \eqref{eq:cumulativeG1} in the $n$th system is asymptotically optimal for an optimal solution, $\bld m^{\star}$, to \eqref{eq:max_A_w_v3}. \end{theorem}
+The number of matches in the $n$th system at a discrete review period is given by an optimal solution to \eqref{LP:MatchingPo} replacing the right-hand sides of the constraints by $\qdn_j(il^n-)$ and $Q_k^{S,n}(il^n-)$, respectively.
+The next theorem states that the matching policy is asymptotically optimal. \amy{Note that in contrast to Theorems~\ref{prop:upper}-\ref{Thm:aopriority}, the requirement that hazard rates be bounded is not needed.
+This is because when holding costs are zero, there is not a need to analyze the queue-length behavior.} \begin{theorem} \amy{Assume $c_j^D = c_k^S=0$ for $j\in \bbJ$ and $k \in \bbK$, and let $\bld \mstar$ be an optimal solution to \eqref{eq:max_A_w_v3G}. \begin{enumerate} \item[(i)] If $\{ \bld{M}^n \}_{n \in \mathbb{N} }$ is a sequence of matching processes such that as $n \rightarrow \infty$